KooSerin/KooSerin/README.md

 ## Hi there 👋

-I'm livin' South korea, and Idk eng.
+I'm livin' South korea, and Idk eng and, also codin'